 Spirit Nights (Dining Nights)*

-The coordinator for Spirit/Dining Nights will be in charge of contacting local restaurants, such as Manhattan Pizza, Dominos, Little Caesars, McDonald’s, Dairy Queen, etc. to secure specific nights where HFES families can visit that restaurant, and a part of the proceeds from sales will go back to HFES.
+The coordinator for Spirit/Dining Nights will be in charge of contacting local restaurants, such as Manhattan Pizza, Dominos, Marco' Pizza, McDonald’s, Dairy Queen, Ashburn Ice House, Coal Fire, etc. to secure specific nights where HFES families can visit that restaurant, and a part of the proceeds from sales will go back to HFES.
 The coordinator will work with the restaurant to determine dates and what percentage the school will receive.
 The coordinator is also responsible for creating flyers for each event, and working with the PTA VP on other advertising if necessary.

 Time commitment: Just a few hours a week for a couple weeks possibly.
 Can be done solely at home, via email (or phone calls if that is your preference).